 New York Water Service Corporation - Pursuant to our strategy to grow through acquisitions, on January 1, 2007 the Company completed the acquisition of the capital stock of New York Water Service Corporation ("New York Water") for \$26,664 in cash (net of cash acquired of \$2,288), as adjusted pursuant to the purchase agreement primarily based on working capital at closing, and the assumption of \$23,000 of long-term debt.
-The acquired operation provides water service to 44,792 customers in several water systems located in Nassau County, Long Island, New York.
-The acquired operation provides water service to 44,792 customers in several water systems located in Nassau County, Long Island, New York.
+At the time of the acquisition, the operation provided water service to 44,792 customers in several water systems located in Nassau County, Long Island, New York.
 The operating results of New York Water have been included in our consolidated financial statements beginning January 1, 2007.
-For the year ended December 31, 2007, New York Water had operating revenues of \$23,420.
+For the years ended December 31, 2008 and 2007, New York Water had operating revenues of \$23,540 and \$23,420.
 Under the purchase method of accounting, the purchase price is allocated to the net tangible and intangible assets based upon their estimated fair values at the date of the acquisition.
 The purchase price allocation as of January 1, 2007 is as follows: